morimotoindustries/AutoHoodPop/README.md

 - Sampfuncs

 ## Installation
 Extract AutoHoodPop.lua from the zip file to the "moonloader" folder located in your GTA:SA Install Folder.
-The first time you run GTA:SA with this installed a configuration directory and file will be created.
+The first time you launch GTA:SA with this installed a configuration directory and file will be created.

 ### Modification File & Folder Structure
 ```